meoblast001/lexical-analyser-generator/README.md

 #### How To Use
   1. Install Cabal 1.10+ and GHC 7.6+.
   2. Run `cabal install`.
-If you are not in a Cabal sandbox, the executable `LexicalAnalyserGenerator` will be installed to an executable path.
+If you are not in a Cabal sandbox, the executable `lexical-analyser-generator` will be installed to an executable path.
-  3. For some rules file `RULES` and some output base name `OUTPUT_BASE`, run `LexicalAnalyserGenerator RULES OUTPUT_BASE` to generate a lexer for those rules.
+  3. For some rules file `RULES` and some output base name `OUTPUT_BASE`, run `lexical-analyser-generator RULES OUTPUT_BASE` to generate a lexer for those rules.
 The lexer files will be named `OUTPUT_BASE.cpp` and `OUTPUT_BASE.hpp`.
   4. Compile `OUTPUT_BASE.cpp` with your C++ compiler.